jamie120/ms4-wild-mile/README.md

 #### User Objectives

 - Users may be using the site to find bespoke conversions, as potential buyers.
-- Users may like to list/advertise a conversion for sale on the site, this should be easily acheived with a clear, straightforward method.
+- Users may like to list/advertise a conversion for sale on the site, this should be easily achieved with a clear, straightforward method.
 - Users may like to purchase 'Wild Mile' merchandise using the site.
 The store should make this easy, with clear pricing and checkout functionality.

 #### Project Goals